BeginCodeWithMe/begincodewithme.github.io/README.md

-# Rock, Paper and Scissor
+# Rock, Paper and Scissor Game using Python

+<h1> Rock, Paper and Scissor Game using Python </h1>
 import random

 while True: